spring-projects/spring-framework/CONTRIBUTING.md

 ### Squash commits

-Use `git rebase --interactive --autosquash`, `git add --patch` and other tools to "squash" multiple commits into atomic changes.
+Use `git rebase --interactive --autosquash`, `git add --patch`, and other tools to "squash" multiple commits into a single atomic commit.
 In addition to the man pages for git, there are many resources online to help you understand how these tools work.
-Here is one: http://book.git-scm.com/4_interactive_rebasing.html.
+The [Rewriting History section of Pro Git][] provides a good overview.

 ### Use real name in git commits